 Isaiah 40:3-5 & Luke 3:15-16

 Tell your kids that you’re going to see who can get ready first.
 Then ask, “What do you need to get ready for swimming?”
 Have them find something needed for swimming (swimsuit, goggles, etc.) and bring it to you as fast as they can.
 Then repeat the game with items needed to get ready for school, soccer practice and so on.

 Explain that it’s important to be prepared.
 That’s why God sent John the Baptist to help people get ready for the coming Savior.
 Many people came to John to be baptized, confessing their sins and preparing their hearts for Jesus.

-Cut out the shape of an angel, no more than 5 inches high, in a piece of dark construction paper.
+Cut out the shape of an angel, no more than 5 inches high, on a piece of dark construction paper.
 Then help each child cut an angel shape in his own paper.
 Give everyone a flashlight and dim the room.
 Using your flashlight, read Luke 2:8-14.
 When you get to verse 9, shine the flashlight beam through your paper so that an angel appears on the wall.
 When you read verse 13, have the whole family project their own angels onto the wall.

-Angels are God's messengers.
-Throughout history, they have delivered important messages to various people.
-But a "great company" of angels announced the most important event since the beginning of the world -- Christ's birth!
+Angels are God’s messengers. throughout history, they have delivered important messages to various people.
+But a “great company” of angels announced the most important event since the beginning of the world -- Christ’s birth!